Pedestrian Accidents

 • Pedestrian advocacy

 I was hit by a car while crossing the street.
-I contacted Kline Law Offices and from day one [they] were on top of things.
+I contacted Rob Kline Personal Injury Lawyer and from day one [they] were on top of things.
 My calls and all too frequent e-mails were answered promptly and I was also treated with respect and patience.
-I can say without a doubt that my experience with Kline Law Offices was a positive one.
+I can say without a doubt that my experience with Rob Kline Personal Injury Lawyer was a positive one.

 Paula Bartlett